-211 4.
-Novel Acoustic Method for Sediment Concentration and Grain-Size described in Azpiroz-Zabala et al. (2017).
-We employ the explicit inversion method of Lee and 214 Hanes (1996), and perform iterative steps to determine a concentration profile that matches the 215 measured bed echo attenuation for a particular grain size distribution.
-The use of multiple 216 frequencies also provides constraints on grain size(s) in suspension, albeit assuming that the entire 217 sediment suspension at any one time (i.e. within each ADCP-profile) comprises a single grain size 218 distribution.
-Here we assume a single (log-normal) grain size distribution characterizes each 219 vertical profile, and track how that log-normal grain-size distribution changes through time.
-In 220 supplementary material, we compare this log-normal grain size distribution to an inversion based 221 222 on just a single grain size.
-Such simplification is necessary due to a lack of direct measurements of grain size variability, and a limited number of different ADCP frequencies.
-However, the mean 223 grain-size in turbidity currents most likely increases towards the seabed, and each part of the flow 224 contains a range of grain sizes, rather than a constant grain size distribution.
-We therefore also 225 provide a method for determining where sediment concentrations and grain sizes in the flow 226 deviate most markedly from inversion results based on uniform grain-size distributions.
-227
+4. Novel Acoustic Method for Sediment Concentration and Grain Size

+We now describe in detail the original dual-frequency acoustic backscatter inversion method that determines the concentration of suspended sediment from 300 and 75 kHz ADCP data, first described in Azpiroz-Zabala et al. (2017).
+We employ the explicit inversion method of Lee and Hanes (1996) and perform iterative steps to determine a concentration profile that matches the measured bed echo attenuation for a particular grain size distribution.
+The use of multiple frequencies also provides constraints on grain size(s) in suspension, albeit assuming that the entire sediment suspension at any one time (i.e., within each ADCP profile) comprises a single grain size distribution.
+Here we assume that a single (log-normal) grain size distribution characterizes each vertical profile and track how that log-normal grain size distribution changes through time.
+In the supporting information, we compare this log-normal grain size distribution to an inversion based on just a single grain size.
+Such simplification is necessary due to a lack of direct measurements of grain size variability and a limited number of different ADCP frequencies.
+However, the mean grain size in turbidity currents most likely increases toward the seabed, and each part of the flow contains a range of grain sizes, rather than a constant grain size distribution.
+We therefore also provide a method for determining where sediment concentrations and grain sizes in the flow deviate most markedly from inversion results based on uniform grain size distributions.